iwatkot/py3xui/README.md

 - 3.11
 - 3.12

 Since the 3x-ui app is under development, the SDK may not be compatible with all versions of the app.
-Since the developer of SDK is not related to the 3x-ui app, the latest versions of the software are not guaranteed to be compatible with the SDK. <br>
+The developer of SDK is not related to the 3x-ui app, therefore the latest versions of the software are not guaranteed to be compatible with the SDK. <br>
 The SDK does not support versions of the 3x-ui older than `2.3.7`.

 ## Quick Start